Table of Contents

 Note: there are size restrictions on vehicles that can pass through the tunnel; any vehicle that is 11’4″ high by 7’10” wide or larger will need a permit.

 At the entrances, they collect the $15 permit fee.
 It covers two passages through the tunnel within seven days.
 Rangers provide traffic-control to allow the oversize vehicle to pass down the center of the tunnel, and this only happens during the day.
-The hours vary seasonally; starts 8:00 AM and lasts till 4:30 PM in winter and as late as 8:00 PM in summer.
+The hours vary seasonally; starts 8:00 AM and last till 4:30 PM in winter and as late as 8:00 PM in summer.
 This means that everyone traveling either way through the east side of the park via the tunnel is subject to delays between those times.
 Vehicles over 13’1″ cannot use the tunnel.
 Bicycles and pedestrians cannot use the tunnel.

 Discovering the Historic Mt.
 Carmel Tunnel: A Remarkable Feat of Engineering